Katowice

-Throughout the mid-18th century, Katowice developed into a village following the discovery of rich coal reserves in the area.
+Katowice was founded as a village in the 16th century, whereas several modern districts of Katowice were founded as villages in the Middle Ages.
+Throughout the mid-18th century, Katowice grew following the discovery of rich coal reserves in the area.
 In the first half of the 19th century, intensive industrialization transformed local mills and farms into industrial steelworks, mines, foundries and artisan workshops.
 The city has since reshaped its economy from a heavy industry-based one to professional services, education and healthcare.
 The entire metropolitan area is the 16th most economically powerful city by GDP in the European Union with an output amounting to $114.5 billion.
+Katowice Special Economic Zone is ranked fourth on the list of the TOP10 Global Free Zones.

-Katowice has been classified as a Gamma - global city by the Globalization and World Cities Research Network and is a centre of commerce, business, transportation, and culture in southern Poland, with numerous public companies headquartered in the city or in its suburbs including energy group Tauron and metal industry corporation Fasing, important cultural institutions such as Polish National Radio Symphony Orchestra, award-winning music festivals such as Off Festival and Tauron New Music, and transportation infrastructure such as Katowice Korfanty Airport.
+Katowice has been classified as a Gamma – global city by the Globalization and World Cities Research Network and is a centre of commerce, business, transportation, and culture in southern Poland, with numerous public companies headquartered in the city or in its suburbs including energy group Tauron and metal industry corporation Fasing, important cultural institutions such as Polish National Radio Symphony Orchestra, award-winning music festivals such as Off Festival and Tauron New Music, and transportation infrastructure such as Katowice Korfanty Airport.
 It also hosts the finals of Intel Extreme Masters, an Esports video game tournament.
 Katowice is also home to several institutions of higher learning, notably the University of Silesia, the Silesian University of Technology and the Karol Szymanowski Academy of Music.
+The city is a member of the UNESCO Creative Cities Network having been recognized as a City of Music.

 History

 Before the industrial revolution

-The area around Katowice, in Upper Silesia, has been inhabited by ethnic Silesian tribes from its earliest documented history.
+The area around Katowice, in Upper Silesia, has been inhabited by Lechitic Silesian tribes from its earliest documented history.
 While the name Katowice (Katowicze) is mentioned for the first time in 1598, other villages and settlements that would eventually become parts of modern Katowice have been established earlier, with Dąb being the oldest, mentioned in 1299 for the first time in a document issued by Duke Casimir of Bytom.
 Bogucice, Ligota, Szopenice and Podlesie were all established in early 14th century.
 Aside from farming, people living in the area would also work in hammer mills: the first one, Kuźnica Bogucka, is mentioned in 1397.

 The area which would become Katowice was initially ruled by the Polish Silesian Piast dynasty until its extinction.
 From 1327, the region was under administration of the Kingdom of Bohemia under the Holy Roman Empire.
 As part of the Bohemian Crown, it was passed to the Habsburg monarchy of Austria in 1526.
 In 1742, along with most of Silesia, it was seized by Prussia following the First Silesian War.
-The two subsequent Silesian Wars left the area severely depopulated and with economy in ruins.
+The two subsequent Silesian Wars left the area severely depopulated and with an economy in ruins.
 In 1838, Franz von Winckler bought Katowice from Karl Friedrich Lehmann and in 1841, he made it the headquarters of his estate.